nicolas2192/BDE_Scraper/README.md

 # BDE Scraper

-Simple web scraper which main function is to fetch some data from a given webpage.
-Data is parsed and saved as a CSV file to further use.
+Simple web scraper to fetch data from a given BDE webpage.
+Data is parsed and saved as a CSV file for further use.

 <p align="center">
   <img width="753" height="412" src="readme/bde.png">